langlk/pizza-place/README.md

 ## Description

-_A webpage for a theoretical pizza parlor, that allows users to order pizzas using a form, as well as edit and confirm their order._
+_A webpage for a theoretical pizza parlor, "The Pizzararium", that allows users to order pizzas using a form, as well as edit and confirm their order._

 ## Setup/Installation Requirements